suzzet31/Frubbiee/readme.md

  The below functionality are accessible inthe following pages

- *create recipe in the new recipe page
+ * Create recipe in the new recipe page
- *read page the recipe(frubbiee page)
+ * Read page the recipe(frubbiee page)
- *update recipes/category pages by using the edit/cancel butons *delete pages/categories/recipes using the delete functionalities in the cancle and done button
+ * Update recipes/category pages by using the edit/cancel butons
+ * Delete pages/categories/recipes using the delete functionalities in the cancle and done button

 When a user submits an edit task form, they are sending their updated task data to the database

-### Give the example
-And repeat

-### until finished
-End with an example of getting some data out of the system or using it for a little demo

 ### Running the tests
 To run the automated tests for this system